emorale112/5936/docs/basics/Introduction.md

 Welcome to Gusto's API documentation.
 This site serves as both a technical reference for the endpoints available and a general overview of payroll.
 We designed the objects and their properties to require as little domain-specific payroll knowledge as possible.
 We are dedicated to developer success by offering robust APIs, detailed documentation, [self-service tools](https://dev.gusto.com/), and [hands-on support](https://gusto.com/about/bd/developer-faqs-menu), so you can focus on building payroll products that solve customer problems.

+We currently do not support API access for Gusto customers looking to connect their own company systems directly to their Gusto account using the API.
+We hope to offer this in the future and appreciate your patience in the meantime.

 *Please note that some endpoints require additional information and approval.
 The steps to obtain access to these endpoints are outlined in their respective sections.*

 ### Developing with Gusto: What to expect